hophamducnguyen/real-face/README.md

-# Real Face
+# Real Face Detection
-Capture faces and then using different library to recognized these faces thought web cam, images, video.
+Capture faces and then using different library to recognized these faces thought web cam, images, video with Liveness Detection.

-Liveness Detection.
+The repository does not contain the dataset of images.
+You should capture yourself and train it for later recognization.

 #### Face detection algorithms using :
 + Haar Cascade Classifiers using OpenCV
 + Histogram of Oriented Gradients using Dlib
 + Convolutional Neural Networks using Dlib

-### Libraries using:
+#### Libraries using:
 + python 3.7
 + anaconda3
 + dlib